Are you struggling to get going and stop being lazy?

 - Did you learn anything from this experience?

 - Did this goal make you strategize and plan?
-Did it challenge you?
+How it challenge you?

 - What can you do next time that’ll ensure your eventual or continued success in this goal?